MicroDev92/VacationManagerApp/README.md

 - Initial seed contains no Vacations

 ## Additional Notes
+- Built with JetBrains Rider 2024
+- This project is built on .NET 6, which is not natively supported by Visual Studio 2019.
+To run and develop this application, you’ll need Visual Studio 2022 or a compatible IDE such as JetBrains Rider.
+Visual Studio 2019 only supports up to .NET 5, so attempting to load or build this project in Visual Studio 2019 may lead to compatibility issues.
 - I have taken the liberty of modifying the UI a little, Windows do not look exactly the same as in the Task Description.
 Hope that's okay! :)